quickwit-oss/quickwit/docs/logs-management/overview.md

 - [Vector](./send-logs-from-vector-to-quickwit.md)
 - [Fluentbit](./send-logs-from-fluentbit-to-quickwit.md)
 - FluentD (tutorial coming soon)
+- Logstash: Quickwit does not support the Elasticsearch output.
+However it's possible to send logs with the HTTP output but with `json` [format](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-http.html) only.

-## OLTP gRPC service
+## OTLP gRPC service

-Quickwit natively support the [OpenTelemetry Protocol (OLTP)](https://opentelemetry.io/docs/reference/specification/protocol/otlp/).
+Quickwit natively support the [OpenTelemetry Protocol (OTLP)](https://opentelemetry.io/docs/reference/specification/protocol/otlp/).
 OTLP defines the API interface and the [logs data model](#logs-data-model).

-Enabling Quickwit OLTP service is done in the [node configuration file](/docs/configuration/node-config.md) by configuring the indexer setting `enable_otlp_endpoint` to `true`.
+Enabling Quickwit OTLP service is done in the [node configuration file](/docs/configuration/node-config.md) by configuring the indexer setting `enable_otlp_endpoint` to `true`.
 This gives the following lines in your node config file:

 ```yaml title=node-config.yaml
 # ...
 Indexer configuration ...